Bug #1127

 PATA and the added drive is SATA.

-Updated by nobody over 14 years ago
+Updated by nobody about 15 years ago

 I have a similar error on my home "debranded HP media PC" which is a